CogencyWeb3/Web3MediaPilot/Deliverables/Cogency-Deliverable_1b.md

   - Activities: Guided blue sky workshops on Trust, Governance and Commercial opportunities.
 Follow up Interviews.
 Case studies.

 - Week 3: Defining the Opportunity
   - Goal: Follow on from Week 2, review the variety of options to solve the problem.
 Continue analysis of opportunities.
-Define the criteria for the radar chart for solution selection.
   - Activities: Brainstorming workshop based on the output of Week 2.

 - Week 4: Solution selection
-  - Goal: Select the solution based on the radar chart, and get the assessment on Web3 Foundation.
+  - Goal: Follow up from the previous week, where the analysis will be completed.
   - Activities: Interviews, workshop, go/ no go for Phase 2 (see below).
   - Risk: An idea isn’t suitable enough to move the project forward.
   - Mitigation plan: Re-run Week 3 and Week 4 together to agree on a proposed solution.